What is the Common Short Code Administration?

 Migrating (porting) existing short code4–6 weeks4–6 weeks4–6 weeks4–6 weeks

-An efficient marketing automation platform like Klaviyo helps you apply for a short code and use it in your SMS and MMS messages.
+An efficient marketing automation platform like Klaviyo can help you apply for a short code and use it in your SMS and MMS messages.

-Sign up to Klaviyo and boost the effectiveness of your SMS and MMS marketing campaigns and flows by using the power of short codes in your SMS marketing strategy.
+Sign up to Klaviyo and boost your SMS and MMS marketing campaigns and flows with the power of short codes.

 Additional resources